 When it comes to selecting a color palette for your home, many homeowners don’t want to be limited to just black and white.
-But while this simple palette might not be the most exciting for some, it doesn’t get more classic than black and white.
-The high-contrast combination is a low-maintenance way to make a statement and it’s incredibly versatile!
+While this simple palette might not be the most exciting for some, it doesn’t get more classic than black and white.
+The high-contrast combination of black and white interiors is a low-maintenance way to make a statement and it’s incredibly versatile!
 Not only does this dynamic duo look great in any space, whether it’s minimalist, maximalist, or modern, it can also withstand the test of time and provide that timeless appeal so many love.

-How do you use black and white to create a timeless space?
+How do you use black and white to create timeless interiors?

 Robin says, When it comes to choosing a color palette, it doesn’t get much better than black and white.
 This dynamic duo combination is classic and chic, modern and timeless!
 It stands the test to time and is dramatic and unforgettable.
-We love to use classic black and white material as major elements in a space…such as natural stones (ie: soap stone, marble, limestone) wrought iron, and plaster.
-These help create a timeless “envelope” for a room.
+We love to use classic black and white material as major elements in a space…such as natural stones (ie: soapstone, marble, limestone) wrought iron, and plaster.
+This helps to create a timeless “envelope” for a room.

-For Nina, white and black are classic colors and their contrast alone makes them a timeless pair, so it’s all about balancing the two colors through elements that complement one another.
+For Nina, white and black colors are classy.
+Their contrast alone makes them a timeless pair, so it’s all about balancing the two colors through elements that complement one another.
 For example, incorporating bold black furniture pieces into a space that has stark white walls is a great way to create balance, help ground the space, and prevent it from feeling cold.

 What are some of your favorite styling strategies when using black and white?